You can get Skype on your Chromebook. Hooray.

 - You can use the Android version if you’re able to snag it on your Chromebook (if you have the Play Store available)

-- You can simply click the video call button (thank you developers)
+- You can simply click the video call button using the Skype app from the Chrome Web Store (thank you, developers)

 Update: Video calling is now available.
 Simply click the video call button to get started.
 You can see their official FAQ for more information.